qiaochen/LLM_RAG_papers/README.md

 		- Retrieval[, and Reranker]
 		- Indexed resources
 	- In a vanila RAG system, LLM can be a fixed model, so the upper bound of the response quality is decided on the retrieval system and the external resources.
 		- At a small resource scale (e.g., < 10k documents), dense vector approach with vector databases (e.g., [qdrant](https://qdrant.tech/articles/sparse-vectors/), [faiss](https://faiss.ai/index.html)) can be a good solution.
-However, the vectors and indexed () are loaded
+However, the vectors and indexed ([Hierarchical Navigable Small World graphs](https://arxiv.org/abs/1603.09320)) are loaded
 		- However,

 A technique gaining increasing attention: